lee-dohm/elite-investigations/CONTRIBUTING.md

 * `script/bootstrap` &mdash; Used to do a one-time install of all prerequisites for a development machine
 * `script/cibuild` &mdash; Used to run automated tests in the CI environment

-## Writing Tests

-* Controller specs should verify:
-    * HTTP Status
-    * Redirects
-    * Assigns
-    * Session values
-* Controller specs **should not** verify content
-* View specs should verify that given the expected assigns, the right content is displayed

-## Translations

-If you would like to help with translating Atom Tweaks into languages other than US English, you can:

-1. Create a new directory under `priv/gettext` that is the [name of the locale](https://en.wikipedia.org/wiki/Locale_(computer_software)) for which you will be providing a translation (for example, to provide a translation for Brazilian Portuguese, it would be `priv/gettext/pt_BR`)
-1. Run the `script/translate` script to extract and merge the latest version of the strings
-1. Add your translations to the `.po` files under your new directory
-1. Submit a PR with your changes

 ## Resources